Dr Marlous Hall

 Undergraduate and Taught Postgraduate Student Education

 Previous and current teaching committments include module management, disseration supervision, leading small group tutorials and production of course materials and assessments.
 My areas of activity focus on student eduction in statistics and research methods for medical undergraduate students, as well as research led activities for postgraduate students.
-In addition, I held the role of depute programme lead for the MSc in Epidemiology and Biostatistics from 2014 to 2017.
+In addition, I was Deputy Programme lead for the MSc in Epidemiology and Biostatistics from 2014 to 2017.

 Research groups and institutes